 Make it clear when a change is optional, or is a matter of opinion

-#TODO: link - If the code is implementing an algorithm it should be referenced in the documentation.
-Check it’s implemented correctly. - Try to think of edge cases and ways the code could break.
-See if there’s appropriate error handling in cases where the function might
+Try to think of edge cases and ways the code could break.
+See if there’s appropriate error handling in cases where the function might behave unexpectedly.

 Git isn’t intuitive, and rewinding or resetting is always work.
 If you’re not certain what you’re doing, or if you think you’ve messed up, send someone a message.

 Don’t push or commit to develop or main#